What to do next

 - take action to meet your conditions as soon as you can.
 This is especially important if you’re applying for a visa because you’ll need a CAS number from us before you can make a visa application.
 And we can’t produce a CAS number until you’ve met your conditions and uploaded your supporting documents.

 - check your email regularly – the one you used in your application – for messages from us.

 - upload your documents on our applicant portal using the 'my documents' screen

 - if you've applied through UCAS email your documents to us

-- apply for a Pre-sessional English for Academic Purposes (PEAP) course if this is one of your conditions, you can also do this on the applicant portal
+- if English is one of your conditions, you can apply for a Pre-sessional English course on the applicant portal.

 - make your advanced payment through Western Union or through our online store.

 Usually the final requirement is to make your advanced payment to the University and to upload a copy of your passport.